Irish Vital Records

 - Roger Wright, 1597

-Ed. by Edward Alexander Fry; E. Stokes; Thomas M. Blagg, M.B.E., F.S.A.; S. A. Smith, M.D., Leland L. Duncan, F.S.A., John Ainsworth, M.A., F.R.Hist.S, C. Harold Ridge, F.S.A., The British Record Society, Ltd. (London; 1893 - 1960, reprints Nendeln, Liechtenstein, 1968) - FHB, OL - Vols I, VII, X not found
+Ed. by Edward Alexander Fry; E. Stokes; Thomas M. Blagg, M.B.E., F.S.A.; S. A. Smith, M.D., Leland L. Duncan, F.S.A., John Ainsworth, M.A., F.R.Hist.S, C. Harold Ridge, F.S.A., The British Record Society, Ltd. (London; 1893 - 1960, reprints Nendeln, Liechtenstein, 1968) - FHB, OL - Vols I, VII, X 'cannot be viewed online'

-* PARSONS: Notes on Families and Individuals of the name of "Parsons"
+Notes on Families and Individuals of the name of "Parsons"

 ...an endeavour to trace the Pedigree of Richard Parsons of Carrigogunnell, County Limerick; who with his brothers William and Joseph, were resident in the Counties of Cavan, Leitrim and Fermanagh in A.D.
 1700, and thereabouts.
 Calendar of Wills